elastic/integrations/packages/system_audit/docs/README.md

 ## Setup

 For step-by-step instructions on how to set up an integration, see the [Getting started](https://www.elastic.co/guide/en/welcome-to-elastic/current/getting-started-observability.html) guide.

+**NOTE:** If you want to supress `host` related information, please consider adding the tag: `forwarded`.
+Adding this tag to the tag list will remove any host related data from the output, this will also stop certain dashboards from displaying host/os related information/charts.
 ## Data Streams
 The data streams which are currently supported are :-
  - package